 If you’re lacking motivation just do something!
 Discipline is what’s going to keep you on track and moving forward.

 This is an alarm that actually gets you out of bed.
 Seriously, it won’t stop unless you get up!
 The app has different alarm modes in which, for example, you have to take a picture of a registered place in your house in order to stop it.
 Or it might ask you to shake your phone a certain number of times.
 Sound fun to you?
 Give it a go and see if it helps you get more out of your morning routine!

 This is a great tool to build positive habits.
 This app eases you into a routine and helps you create long-term, healthy habits.
 It tracks your progress over time, providing charts and statistics, while keeping the interface simple and user-friendly.

-As I mentioned before, some people like having the power of organizing their lives with just a click and a swipe.
+As I mentioned before, some people like having the power of organising their lives with just a click and a swipe.
 Todoist is the perfect task-management app for this.
-Todoist allows you to track all your tasks, prioritize them and even share them with other users!
+Todoist allows you to track all your tasks, prioritise them and even share them with other users!

 How Will You Get More Out of Your Morning Routine?

 There’s no “one size fits all” when it comes to creating a routine that works best – we’re all different!
 The only way to know for sure what works for you is by trying new things.

 Remember: simple routines are the ones that tend to stick with us, so start small.
 Your routine can be as flexible as you are!
 Starting small and staying flexible will ensure you get more out of your morning routine.